perfectayush/dotfiles/README.md

 ### To install only one of the component you can do

     rake dot:emacs

-### Or to install all components do
+### To install all components do

     rake dot:all

 ### Check available configs for installation using

     rake -D

 License
 -------